-On arrival, members are asked to check in at the door.
+On arrival, members are asked to check-in at the door.
 Here you can pick-up your membership name label, find your membership stone and place into a container provided, getting you into the membership draw to win a bottle of wine.
-Say hello to the club’s President and membership co-ordinator, Anne while you’re there .
+Say hello to the club’s President Murray, or the membership co-ordinator Anne.

 At 8 pm a formal introduction of the presenter is given by the club President.
 The President may also say a few words about other events or notices to the club.

-The presenter then has approximately 90 minutes to talk on the theme for the evening (vineyard, different vintages, a special aspect of their wine making, history of the winery).
+The presenter then talks for about 90 minutes on the theme for the evening (vineyard, different vintages, a particular aspect of their winemaking, history of the winery).

 The first wine is poured.
 The club provides at least 2 or 3 wine pourers (depending upon the numbers present) and wines may be presented separately or in pairs for comparative tasting.

-Wine pourers use small measure cups to ensure members get the same amount and there is enough wine for the tasting.
-You may be asked to help pour wines on the night.
-This is a great way to meet members.
+Wine pourers use small measure cups to ensure members get the same amount, and there is enough wine for the tasting.
+You may be asked to help pour wines on the night, which is a great way to meet members.
 The committee would appreciate all the help we get on the night.

-At the conclusion of the tasting, the tasting organiser for the night or a committee member will say a few words and thank the presenter as well as encourage members to purchase wines on the order form.
+After the tasting, the tasting organiser for the night or a committee member will say a few words and thank the presenter as well as encourage members to purchase wines on the order form.
 Prices on the order forms are often heavily discounted for that night only.
-Don’t miss out.
+So don’t miss out.
 You’ll kick yourself if you do.